lyteword/chspurgeon-tod/volume-3/psalm-56.md

 2\. *Improper and inefficacious means* of removing fear are often resorted to.

-3\.There is here suggested *a true and effectual* method of removing fear.
+3\.
+There is here suggested *a true and effectual* method of removing fear.

  *—Robert Morrison (1782-1834), in "A Parting Memorial."*

 **Verse 3.** *What time I am afraid, I will trust in thee.* Whensoever we are afraid of any evil, we are still to put our trust in God.

-1\.What is it to put our trust in God?
+1\.
+What is it to put our trust in God?

 (a) To keep our hearts from desponding or sinking down under any fears.